 Amanda Hall-Sanchez, Visiting Instructor

-Amanda Hall-Sanchez is our visiting instructor for 2010-11 while Dave Tabachnick is on sabbatical.
+Amanda Hall-Sanchez is our visiting instructor.
 Mandy graduated from Muskingum in 2001.
-She has since received her master's degree from Ohio University.
-Currently she is working on her PhD at The University of Hawaii.
+She has since received her master's degree from Ohio University and her PhD at The University of Hawaii.
 Her research interests include world domestic violence.